 - ‘stuck’ rolling This is a test simulation, an extreme case of what could possibly happen if there was a simple rolling cadence that always had bad weather in the even (or odd) years.
 Basically, this is an example simulation that should show that your metrics break when sky coverage is bad.

 - Here is a visualization of these footprints, including their filter coverage.
 (If github fails to load the notebook repeatedly, try it on nbviewer).

-alt_roll_dust These two simulations investigate some rolling cadence variations on an extended N/S dust-limit footprint.
+alt_roll_dust These two (now three) simulations investigate some rolling cadence variations on an extended N/S dust-limit footprint.

 - roll_mod2_dust_sdf_0.2 A seasonal N/S dec band rolling cadence.

 - alt_roll_mod2_dust_sdf_0.2 A hybrid of the alt scheduler N/S nightly emphasis and a seasonal rolling cadence, where bands of declination are emphasized in alternating years.
 Here, the footprint is essentially sliced in 4 parts, two in northern declination bands and two in southern declination bands; like in the 2-dec band delayed rolling cadences below, half of the sky is chosen to roll in each of the alternating years (with a season that corresponds to their RA range), but the ‘bands’ are actually one each of a N and S section, and these are further alternated from night to night.

 - alt_dust this is like the above, but without the two-band rolling cadence (i.e. just the footprint).